 The First National Bank Of Plymouth

-The First National Bank Of Plymouth in Michigan printed $237,860 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1872 and stopped printing money in 1891, which equals a 20 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Plymouth issued 4 different types and denominations of national currency.
+The First National Bank Of Plymouth in Pennsylvania printed $2,856,810 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1865 and stopped printing money in 1935, which equals a 71 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Plymouth issued 18 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Plymouth was located in Wayne County.
-It was assigned charter number 1916.
+For the record, The First National Bank Of Plymouth was located in Luzerne County.
+It was assigned charter number 707.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com